tjd1234/decaboard/python/decaboard/contest2025/README.md

   3. If this contest ran again next year, what is one thing you would change or keep the same?

-Due Date: no later than Friday December 19, 2025 ??
+Due Date: no later than Wednesday December 17, 2025